Chapter 6 Introduction to Word

 When a user is saving a document in MS Word, they have a choice between Save and Save As.
 Word documents are saved as .docx files by default.
 Older versions of MS Word save files as .doc files.

-When using Save As, the user must:
+When using Save As, the user must complete the following:

 1. Click the File tab and select Save As.
 (If a new document is opened and the user clicks Save, it triggers the Save As screen window to appear.)